Skip to content

 4. Then set and confirm the new password.

-Step 5: Ensure the Account is Enabled for RDP
+Step 5: Ensure Your Account is Enabled for RDP

 Sometimes the account remains locked for RDP connections even after changing the password.